How Indian Pharma Companies Are Protecting Supply Chains from Global Shocks and US Tariff Disruptions (2025)

 For years, the Indian pharmaceutical sector has been the world’s generic powerhouse.
 Nearly 90% of chronic care drugs in the US — from amlodipine to gabapentin — come from Indian manufacturers.
 But the same success has created a single-point dependency.
 One trade policy, one disruption, and the ripple hits every plant, every warehouse, every hospital shelf.

-🧩 The Hidden Weak Links in Pharma Supply Chains
+🧩 The Hidden Weak Links in India’s Pharma Supply Chain

 Let’s be honest: pharma isn’t struggling because it can’t manufacture — it’s struggling because it can’t plan.